thevortexcloud/FFMPEGRunner/README.md

 # FFMpegRunner

-A small little utility to hardware accelerate transcode a large group files to HEVS using FFMPEG.
+A small little utility to hardware accelerate transcode a large group files to HEVC using FFMPEG.
 Designed to be used on Linux only.
 The code is in a fairly rough shape since it was primarily made to be used once for my personal use and by someone with access to the source code.

 # Options
 | Option  | Description   |